 If the Utah Wildlife Board has declared that a water is infested with an aquatic invasive species-or the water is subject to a closure order or control plan-you may not transport any species of baitfish (live or dead) from that water to use in any other water.
-To determine whether a water is infested, visit wildlife.utah.gov/mussels/waters.php.
+To determine whether a water is infested, visit wildlife.utah.gov/affected-waters.html.

-Restrictions on taking fish and crayfish Utah Admin.
-Rule R657-13-11
+Restrictions on taking fish and crayfish